-Extensive testing confirms that PlasmaKnife is highly effective renewing 1536 HTS screening plates, as well as clear bottom optical plates, acoustic source plates and most others.
+Extensive testing confirms that PlasmaKnife is highly effective at renewing HTS screening plates, clear bottom optical plates, acoustic source plates and most other microplates.
+Cleaning is effective for all polymer types, glass, and gold electrodes.
 These plates after cleaning have all shown results that are indistinguishable from new.
-Most other less commonly used plates have been tested and show similar exceptional cleaning.
-Be sure to contact IonField for results for your plate types.
+Many other less commonly used microplates plates have been tested and show similar exceptional cleaning.

 Features of this innovative product include: